Teaching Resources

 When parents, teachers, and students are open and honest about bullying with one another, it is easier to address these issues and tackle them together.
 Family involvement in conflict resolution can be helpful for teachers because it allows them to see situations from their perspective based on their cultural backgrounds.
 Treating everyone as a welcome partner in these conversations allows for discussion about practical solutions when resolving conflicts.

-For more ways to prevent bullying in your classroom, download our global leader infographic to develop open-minded, inclusive, and empathetic students.
+For more ways to prevent bullying in your classroom, download our global leader infographic to develop open-minded, welcoming, and empathetic students.
 To learn more about how to take action against bullying, visit this webpage.

 Holland Page